vercel/serve/readme.md

 ## Usage

+> `serve` v14 onwards requires Node v14 to run.
+Please use `serve` v13 if you cannot upgrade to Node v14.

 The quickest way to get started is to just run `npx serve` in your project's directory.

 If you prefer, you can also install the package globally (you'll need at least [Node LTS](https://github.com/nodejs/Release#release-schedule)):